Coca, Cannabis, Opium & Tobacco – Gifts Of The Great Spirit

 Of course I am speaking metaphorically, since my quests have been in the modern world and not in the age of hunter/gatherers, and the pathways that I have discovered and mapped have been information paths rather than mountain passes or lost trails through the forests.
 But I nevertheless get the same thrill of discovery when I come across something in old books that is genuinely new – because it has been totally lost and forgotten – and because it is astoundingly useful and relevant today.
 It was this way with my discovery of the secrets of growing Marijuana which I learned from a few kind souls in Mexico in the 1960’s, and it was the same with my discovery of the complex and disturbing truth about the so-called tobacco industry in the late 1970’s.

 That realization had to wait many years, and it was only when I began exploring hundreds of very old books now available online thanks to the efforts of hundreds of dedicated archivists in organizations like the Gutenburg Project that I began to understand the true implications of the discoveries, experiments, tests, validations and empirical experiences of these 19th Century doctors and scientists with Erythroxylon Coca as a pure, natural medicine.

 My two most recent books on the healing powers of Coca Leaf are already encountering the legacy of generations of misinformation, propaganda and lies – many people when first encountering the premise that Coca is a divine gift of the gods confound it with Cocaine, a scourge visited upon mankind in retribution for hubris and ignorance.
-My mission is to lay all the evidence before people with eyes that can see, and ears that can hear, and minds that can be open, and to reveal this lost knowledge to them in the hope that they may take up the cause of liberating this divine gift from the clutches of the evil powers of this world.
+My mission is to lay all the evidence before you, the reader in the hope that you will agree that Coca Leaf ought to be freely available without regulation.
+It is a profound natural medicine.